genie-team/graphql-genie/docs/mutations.md

   # In the case of city this will just be id, but any field with @unique would be allowed
   where: CityWhereUniqueInput!
   clientMutationId: String
+  # Update will only be performed if these conditions are met
+  conditions: CityWhereInput
 }

 # The update input is similar to the unique input.